Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 3. Vegetable Stir-Fry with Rice

-A quick dinner that works with almost any vegetables you have.
+A quick dinner that works with almost any vegetables you have at home.

 Ingredients